Research

 Membrane scaling, known as inorganic fouling, is mainly caused by particulate matter deposition or the salts precipitation on the membrane surface.
 It has been the primary constraint especially in seawater desalination and brine water treatment.
 We devote to understand the fundamental mechanism of the scale formation process at the liquid-solid interface, aiming to empower the innovation in material development and process design.

 Due to the adaption and inevitable growth of microorganisms, biofouling is a critical issue in the operation and maintenance of membrane systems used for water and wastewater treatment.
-Our group has investigated and developed various sustainable biofouling control strategies over the years, which are icorporating nanoparticles (such as Ag, Cu etc), employing biofouling control reagents such as D-amino acids, modulating the qurum sensing and introducing surface patterning on the mateirals.
+Our group has investigated and developed various sustainable biofouling control strategies over the years, which are icorporating nanoparticles (such as Ag, Cu etc.), employing biofouling control reagents such as D-amino acids, modulating the quorum sensing and introducing surface patterning on the materials.

 Antibiotic Resistance and Control in Wastewater Treatment